Online ground school for FAA instrument rating. IFR courses compared for pilots.

-The purpose of practice exams is to determine whether you are ready for the FAA IFR knowledge test or not.
-Pass all three practice exams and get an endorsement for your FAA knowledge test.
+Practice exams determine whether you are ready for the FAA IFR knowledge test.
+Pass all three practice exams and get your FAA knowledge test endorsement.

-Rod Machado won’t give your endorsement unless you prove yourself worthy of taking the FAA knowledge test.
+Rod Machado won’t endorse you unless you prove worthy of taking the FAA knowledge test.

 50+ hours may sound like a long course, but this course focuses on both the theory and practical aspects of instrument flying.